ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property specifies whether an application would like to supply a Message to the transport protocol before Connection establishment that will then be reliably transferred to the other side before or during Connection establishment.
-This can potentially be received multiple times (i.e., multiple copies of the message data may be passed to the Remote Endpoint).
+This Message can potentially be received multiple times (i.e., multiple copies of the message data may be passed to the Remote Endpoint).
 See also {{msg-safelyreplayable}}.
 Note that disabling this property has no effect for protocols that are not connection-oriented and do not protect